Akhier/DragonheartedCode/2014/May/The Start of DragonheartedCode.md

 ###Of course that is very selfish
 &nbsp;&nbsp;&nbsp;That isn't the point of this blog though.
-While I would like to use this to leverage my self into a good job thats not why I am doing the blog.
+While I would like to use this to leverage myself into a good job that is not why I am doing this blog.
-I had a blog about all these different things I was interested in even before I knew about this.
+I had a blog about all these different things I was interested in even before all that.
-This will probably be the least informative post on the blog barring my deciding to post something stupid for April fools day or something.
+This will probably be the least informative post on the whole blog, maybe barring my deciding to post something stupid for April fools day.
 Let me lay out why I am doing this for you.

 &nbsp;&nbsp;&nbsp;I spent the last couple weeks trying to learn SDL2 for C++.